xNaCly/sqleibniz/README.md

   - [x] ability to omit specific errors depending on their group (Rule)
   - [x] highlighting the error in the faulty code snippet
   - [x] explanation why the specific error was ommitted based on its Rule
+  - [x] syntax highlighting in terminal errors
   - [ ] possible fix suggestions
   - [x] suggestions for unknown and possible misspelled keywords
 - [ ] language server protocol
-  - [ ] diagnostics for full sqleibniz analysis
+  - [x] diagnostics for full sqleibniz analysis
   - [ ] snippets
   - [ ] intelligent completions
 - [ ] lua scripting